-This article is part of the November 2011, Vol. 1, Issue 1 issue of How to make customer experience strategy a priority
+This article is part of the November 2011, Vol. 1, Issue 1 issue of Customer Experience Exchange

 Management may be pushing a customer-centric mandate, but without the right culture and processes in place, it's not just to get employees get on board.